-Do not allow children to play with the child restraint lock function belt.
-If the belt becomes twisted around a child's neck, it will not be possible to pull the belt out leading to choking or other serious injuries that could result in death.
+Do not allow children to play with the seat belt.
+If the seat belt becomes twisted around a child's neck, it may lead to choking or other serious injuries that could result in death.

 If this occurs and the buckle cannot be unfastened, scissors should be used to cut the belt.

-■ When the child restraint system is not in use
+■When the child restraint system is not in use

 - Keep the child restraint system properly secured on the seat even if it is not in use. - Do not store the restraint unsecured in the passenger compartment. - If it is necessary to detach the child restraint system, remove it from the vehicle or store it securely in the luggage compartment.
-This will prevent it from injuring passengers in the event of a sudden stop, sudden swerve or accident.
+This will prevent it from injuring passengers in the event of a sudden stop, sudden swerve or an accident.